yyuutta/openshift-gitops-sample/README.md

 - **Login:**
   Use the `admin` account.
 The initial password is stored in the `argocd-secret` in the `argocd` namespace.
+    ```bash
+    oc -n argocd get secret
+    ```

 - **Repository registration:**
   From the Argo CD web UI, navigate to:
   `Settings → Repositories → Connect Repo using HTTPS`
   Enter your GitHub repository URL and credentials.

 - **Application creation:**
-  From the Argo CD web UI, navigate to:
+  From the Argo CD web UI:

-  `Applications → + NEW APP`
+  1. Navigate to `Applications → + NEW APP`
-  Provide the application name, project, repository, revision, path, destination cluster, and namespace.
+  2. Provide:
+     - Application name
+     - Project
+     - Repository
+     - Revision
+     - Path
+     - Destination cluster
+     - Namespace
-  Sync policy can remain **Manual** for the initial setup.
+  3. Leave the Sync policy as **Manual** for the initial setup.

-After configuration, you can push manifests to the Git repository, and Argo CD will detect changes.
+  4. After configuration, push manifests to the Git repository.
+Argo CD will detect changes.
-Click **SYNC** in the UI to apply updates to the OpenShift cluster.
+  5. Click **SYNC** in the UI to apply updates to the OpenShift cluster.

+  > Every application you create in the GUI is stored as an **Application CR**.
+  > You can retrieve the YAML definition with:
+  > ```bash
+  > oc get application <app-name> -n argocd -o yaml
+  > ```